List of Neighbours characters introduced in 1986: Sue Parker

 When Paul starts missing council meetings, Sue becomes suspicious and visits his penthouse to find out what is going on.
 Sue suggests that Paul is no longer up to the job and he tells her to leave.
 She spots some anti-nausea pills on her way out and tries to find out more information from Karl Kennedy (Alan Fletcher).
 Paul then calls a council meeting and announces that he has leukaemia.
 Weeks later, Sue attends a friend's birthday party and propositions Josh after watching his dance routine.
 Josh declines her offer.
 Naomi Canning (Morgana O'Reilly) applies for an events job with the council, but Sue refuses to consider her application as she is in a relationship with Paul.
 Naomi learns about Josh and blackmails Sue, who lets her organise the launch party for the new childcare centre.
 Sue sabotages Susan Kennedy (Jackie Woodburne) and Brad Willis' (Kip Gamblin) chances of saving Erinsborough High from closure.
 She is later fired from her job when it emerges she accepted a bribe from Paul to get his housing estate plans approved quickly.

-A couple of years later, Sue learns Paul is taking over a half-finished housing development.
+Three years later, Sue learns Paul is taking over a half-finished housing development.
 She tells him that the original owners of the development underpaid the mostly elderly home owners who were already there.
 Sue points out that if that information becomes public knowledge, then Paul's housing development will be tainted.
 She agrees to keep quiet, but only if Paul gives Jayden a job on the development.
 Paul gets his daughter Amy Williams (Zoe Cramond) to hire Jayden at her builders yard.
 The truth about the home owners being underpaid is leaked to the press, and Paul assumes Sue is responsible, but she denies it.
 Rafael Humphreys (Ryan Thomas) overhears Sue talking about Paul, and they team up to discredit Paul's reputation and the housing development.
 Sue asks Jayden to loosen the ratchet straps on a truck carrying concrete slabs, so they will fall off.
 Leo Tanaka (Tim Kano) is injured by the falling slabs, and Sue and Jayden's involvement in the accident is revealed.
 They receive a six-month prison sentence each.

+Five years later, Sue participates in a protest to stop the closure of the school.
+However, she later contacts Terese Willis (Rebekah Elmaloglou), who has bought the school's land, and asks her if she needs any help in quarrels against the council.
+Two years later, Sue loses her bid to become Erinsborough's Seniors' Advisor to Karl after Jane brings up her criminal history.
+Sue then ridicules Jane's many failed relationships with Paul, Des Clarke (Paul Keane), Clive Gibbons (Geoff Paine), Mike, Victor Stone (Craig Hall) and Clint Hendry (Jason Wilder).